tbnobody/OpenDTU/README.md

 ## Builds
 Different builds from existing installations can be found here [Builds](docs/builds/README.md) Like to show your own build?
 Just send me a Pull Request.

-## Extensions to the original OpenDTU
-I extended the original OpenDTU software to support also Victron's Ve.Direct protocol on the same chip.
-Additional information about Ve.direct can be downloaded from https://www.victronenergy.com/support-and-downloads/technical-information.

 ### Web-Live-Interface:
 ![image](https://user-images.githubusercontent.com/59169507/187224107-4e0d0cab-2e1b-4e47-9410-a49f80aa6789.png)